google/skia/site/user/api/SkPaint_Reference.md

 void setDither(bool dither)
 </pre>

-Requests, but does not require, to distribute color error.
+sets or clears <a href="#Dither">Dither</a>Requests, but does not require, to distribute color error.

 Sets <a href="#SkPaint_kDither_Flag">kDither Flag</a> if <a href="#SkPaint_setDither_dither">dither</a> is true.
 Clears <a href="#SkPaint_kDither_Flag">kDither Flag</a> if <a href="#SkPaint_setDither_dither">dither</a> is false.